Motor club vehicles

 Individually constructed vehicle

-2. Ensure you are a member of a recognised motor vehicle enthusiast club
+Step 2.
+Ensure you're a member of a recognised motor vehicle enthusiast club

 You must be a member of a recognised club to apply.